chihacknight/chihacknight.org/_posts/blog/2016-07-21-lightning-talks-part-deux.md

 Though there was no defined theme or coordination among the presenters, all 9 talks ended up focusing on the topics of empathy, inclusion and progress.

 Over the years as a community, we’ve learned about our city, ourselves and what we’re capable of.
-The talks below are a testament to that growth.
+Each of the talks listed below are a testament to that growth.
+You can also watch the [YouTube playlist here](https://www.youtube.com/playlist?list=PL_dBjjdnIbKwcnmL2aJ68IjvP_kY8d7_6).

 ### 1. Derek Eder: March 22nd, 2012, The First Hack Night